saidmasoud/devops-exercise/auth_service/README.md

 This service assumes usage of a top-level database called `auth` and two collections inside it called `users` and `tokens`.
 The databases and collections are accessed lazily.

 User creation outside the scope of this service.
-You must create users manually or through some other application.
+You must create users via code or a MongoDB Desktop Client.

 #### users